Woolsington Hall: Recent history

 Woolsington Hall was bought by businessman Sir John Hall's Cameron Hall Developments for £1.32 million in 1994.
-Since 1994, Hall has proposed several developments of the Woolsington site including a football academy for Newcastle United, which was later built in Little Benton.
+Since 1994, Hall has proposed several developments of the Woolsington site including a football academy for Newcastle United F.C., which was later built in Little Benton.
 A luxury hotel and golf course was later planned for the Woolsington Hall estate.
 Hall was threatened with legal action by Newcastle City Council in 2005 unless he carried out repairs to Woolsington Hall.

-The hall was put up for sale for £2 million in October 2012, but withdrawn from sale in May 2013.
+The hall was put up for sale for £2 million in October 2012, but was withdrawn from sale in May 2013.
 At that time, due to the dereliction of the hall it was described by the Daily Telegraph as a "distressed asset".
 In 2013 the councillor for the Woolsington ward, George Pattison, said that "It is a complete waste for it to be standing empty.
 It is a beautiful building and has a lot of historical significance...If it could be restored to something of the calibre of the Mansion House in Jesmond then it would be a great asset to the ward."
 The house was made weather tight in 2008.

-Since 2002 the Woolington Hall estate has been on English Heritage's Heritage at Risk Register.
+Since 2002 the Woolington Hall estate has been on Historic England's Heritage at Risk Register.
 The register said that the hall "...is vacant and showing signs of roof failure."
 It was rated Category C by the register, defined as "Slow decay, no solution agreed".
 On the night of 30 December 2015, Woolsington Hall was gutted by a fire which destroyed its floors and roof.
 It was described as an arson attack by Northumbria Police who appealed for information to identify the perpetrators.
 The Heritage at Risk Register now categorises it as in 'category F, very bad condition'.

-The Leazes Gates, a set of two-tonne monumental gates from Newcastle United F.C.'s St James' Park stadium, were stored in the grounds of Woolsington Hall until their restoration in August 2013.
+The Leazes Gates, a set of two-tonne monumental gates from Newcastle United's St James' Park stadium, were stored in the grounds of Woolsington Hall until their restoration in August 2013.
 It had been hoped that they would form the entrance to a new football training centre at the hall.